 Generally, our short-term debt capital is provided through use of our Revolving Credit Facility.
 We manage our long-term leverage position through the issuance of long-term fixed-rate debt on a secured or unsecured basis.
 Generally, we will seek to issue long-term debt on an unsecured basis as we believe this facilitates greater flexibility in our management of our existing portfolio and our ability to retain optionality in our overall financing and growth strategy.
 By seeking to match the expected cash inflows from our long-term leases with the expected cash outflows for our long-term debt, we seek to "lock in," for as long as is economically feasible, the expected positive difference between our scheduled cash inflows on our leases and the cash outflows on our debt obligations.
 In this way, we seek to reduce the risk that increases in interest rates would adversely impact our results of operations.
 Our ability to execute leases that contain annual rent escalations also contributes to our ability to manage the risk of a rising interest rate environment.
 We use various financial instruments designed to mitigate the impact of interest rate fluctuations on our cash flows and earnings, including hedging strategies such as interest rate swaps and caps, depending on our analysis of the interest rate environment and the costs and risks of such strategies.
-Although we are not required to maintain a particular leverage ratio and may not be able to do so, we generally consider that, over time, a level of net debt (which includes recourse and non-recourse borrowings and any outstanding preferred stock less unrestricted cash and cash held for the benefit of lenders) that is less than six times our annualized adjusted EBITDAre is prudent for a real estate company like ours.
+Although we are not required to maintain a particular leverage ratio and may not be able to do so, we generally consider that, over time, a level of net debt (which includes recourse and non-recourse borrowings and any outstanding preferred stock less cash and cash equivalents and restricted cash available for future investment) that is less than six times our annualized adjusted EBITDAre is prudent for a real estate company like ours.

-As of March 31, 2021, all of our long-term debt was fixed-rate debt or was effectively converted to a fixed-rate for the term of the debt through hedging strategies and our weighted average debt maturity was 4.1 years.
+As of June 30, 2021, all of our long-term debt was fixed-rate debt or was effectively converted to a fixed-rate for the term of the debt through hedging strategies and our weighted average debt maturity was 6.7 years.
 As we continue to invest in real estate properties and grow our real estate portfolio, we intend to manage our long-term debt maturities to reduce the risk that a significant amount of our debt will mature in any single year in the future.

-Over time, we may access additional long-term debt capital with future debt issuances through our Master Trust Funding Program, although we have no plans to do so.
-Future sources of debt capital may also include term borrowings from insurance companies, banks and other sources, mortgage financing of a single-asset or portfolio of assets and CMBS borrowings.
+Future sources of debt capital may include issuances of notes in the public market, term borrowings from insurance companies, banks and other sources, mortgage financing of a single-asset or portfolio of assets and CMBS borrowings.
 These sources of debt capital may offer us the opportunity to lower our cost of funding and further diversify our sources of debt capital.
 Over time, we may choose to issue preferred equity as a part of our overall strategy for funding our investment objectives and growth goals.
-As our outstanding debt matures, we may refinance it as it comes due or choose to repay it using cash and cash equivalents or borrowings under the Revolving Credit Facility.
-Management believes that the cash generated by our operations, together with our cash and cash equivalents at March 31, 2021, our borrowing availability under the Revolving Credit Facility and our potential access to additional sources of capital, will be sufficient to fund our operations for the foreseeable future and allow us to acquire the real estate for which we currently have made commitments.
+As our outstanding debt matures, we may refinance it as it comes due or choose to repay it using cash and cash equivalents or borrowings under our Revolving Credit Facility.
+We believe that the cash generated by our operations, together with our cash and cash equivalents at June 30, 2021, our borrowing availability under our Revolving Credit Facility and our potential access to additional sources of capital will be sufficient to fund our operations for the foreseeable future and allow us to acquire the real estate for which we currently have made commitments.